 Bio

-RHP Zach Willeman returns for a second season in Sioux City after spending parts of five seasons from 2018-2023 between the Los Angeles Dodgers, Kansas City Royals and Miami Marlins organizations.
-Willeman flourished last season in the setup role out of the Sioux City pen.
-He went 5-4 in relief with a 3.42 ERA and a 1.160 WHIP.
+Willeman originally joined the Explorers prior to the 2024 season after spending parts of five seasons—from 2018-2023—between the Los Angeles Dodgers, Kansas City Royals and Miami Marlins organizations.
+In 2024, Willeman was Sioux City’s primary bullpen set arm man.
+He flourished in the setup role, going 5-4 in relief with a 3.42 ERA and a 1.160 WHIP.
 Willeman struck out 67 batters in 50 innings while surrendering 19 earned runs on 28 hits with 30 walks.
 The righty made 10 straight relief appearances from July 31 to August 17, totaling 15 innings without allowing an earned run.
 He would pick up two relief wins in the five-game sweep of Kansas City as the X’s made their move up the standings in August.
-Willeman finished strong during the Explorers late season surge, striking out 22 in his last 15.2 innings on the mound.
+Willeman finished strong during the Explorers late-season surge, striking out 22 in his last 15.2 innings on the mound.
 He would finish second on the team with 14 holds in relief while the team would go 27-14 in games that Willeman pitched in during 2024.

-2022 was Willeman’s first professional season outside of the Dodgers organization, splitting time between AA and AAA for the Royals.
+In 2023, the righty pitched in 14 games with AA Pensacola of the Southern League with the Miami Marlins organization, putting up a 7.13 ERA with 15 strikeouts and a 1.64 WHIP.
+He finished his season with a 3.60 ERA over five innings across his final four appearances for Pensacola.
+The 2022 season was Willeman’s first professional season outside of the Dodgers organization, splitting time between Double A and Triple A for the Royals.
 He made the move to Kansas City’s organization as the PTBNL from the Danny Duffy trade that was made in July 2021.
 The righty started at AA Northwest Arkansas, pitching 22.2 innings across 16 games with a 5.16 ERA, but by the end of May, he had earned a 1.59 ERA with 14 strikeouts over 11.1 innings between May 4 and May 26.
 After a strong showing in May, the Royals promoted him to AAA Omaha where he posted a 3.29 ERA over 13.2 innings between June 10 and July 11.
 He ended the season with a 0.96 ERA over 9.1 innings during his final seven games of the season.

 In 2021, Willeman returned to the mound in the minors after the 2020 hiatus.
 Throughout the season, he put up a 3.78 ERA across 47.2 innings out of the bullpen, also striking out 59 batters during that span.
 His season included a span of nearly two months where he held a 1.73 ERA over 26 innings between June 25 and Aug.
 22 for the Drillers.